 In other words, the Board is in charge of making sure we’re headed in the best direction for our Owners, that we have a solid plan for getting there, adherence to the rules and a positive outlook.
 The Board meets five times each year.
 Directors also serve on board committees and act as liaison to Regional Councils.

-Jacquie Davison CPA, CA, HBA Board of Directors, Chair
+Jacquie Davison CPA, CA, HBA Board Chair

-Marycatharine Kusch CPA, CA, LPA Board of Directors, Vice Chair
+Marycatharine Kusch Board Vice Chair

-Marycatharine is the managing partner of a public accounting firm in London that serves small to medium sized family run businesses throughout Southwestern Ontario.
+Marycatharine is the managing partner of a public accounting firm in London that serves small to medium sized family run businesses throughout southwestern Ontario.
 Marycatharine understand the importance of having a strong working relationship with your financial institution.

-Bryan Aitken Board of Directors, Director
+Bryan Aitken Director

-Bryan recently retired from the role of Dean of Technology at Lambton College in Sarnia, Ontario, where he also served as Program Coordinator of Chemical Production Engineering Technology.
+Bryan retired from the role of Dean of Technology at Lambton College in Sarnia, Ontario, where he also served as Program Coordinator of Chemical Production Engineering Technology.

 Over the years, he has had leadership and supporting roles with a variety of organizations, including Rotary Club, Junior Farmers, Optimist Club of Watford, school council and his local church.
 Bryan has also volunteered extensively in his community, providing music at local events and seniors’ residences, as well as coaching soccer and serving as a hockey trainer.

-Alan DeVillaer Board of Directors, Director
+Alan DeVillaer Director

-Alan is a retired administrator from the Municipality of Chatham-Kent, where he served more than 25 years in the emergency services area.
+A Libro Director since 2017, Alan is a retired administrator from the Municipality of Chatham-Kent, where he served more than 25 years in the emergency services area.
 Alan worked closely with the Emergency Medical Services area and the Community Emergency Management area, retiring as an Assistant Chief with the Fire and Emergency Services Department.

-Alan has a Master of Business Administration degree from Wilfrid Laurier University in Waterloo, Ontario and a Master of Public Administration degree from Western University in London, Ontario.
+He has a Master of Business Administration degree from Wilfrid Laurier University in Waterloo, Ontario and a Master of Public Administration degree from Western University in London, Ontario.
 He has also achieved professional designations in project management, risk management and insurance claims.

-Jeff McCallum Board of Directors, Director
+Jeff McCallum Director

-He has experienced the co-operative sector as a staff member of agricultural supply co-ops, and volunteering with the Co-operative Young Leaders’ program of the Ontario Co-operative Association for over 15 years, where he was first introduced to the co-operative movement.
-Over the years, he has had leadership and supporting roles with a variety of organizations, including 4-H, agricultural societies, students’ union, University of Guelph’s College Royal, and Junior Farmers.
+He has experienced the co-operative sector as a staff member of agricultural supply co-ops, and volunteering with the Co-operative Young Leaders’ program of the Ontario Co-operative Association for over 15 years, where he was introduced to the co-operative movement.
+Over the years, he has had leadership and supporting roles with a variety of organizations, including 4-H, agricultural societies, University of Guelph’s College Royal, and Junior Farmers.

 He graduated from Dalhousie University’s Agricultural Campus with a bachelor’s degree in Agricultural Economics and from University of Guelph with a Diploma in Agriculture.

-Christopher Mendes Board of Directors, Director
+Christopher Mendes Director